Pierre Amine Gemayel: Perpetrators

-His killers issued a communique in which they referred to themselves as the "Fighters for the Unity and Liberty of Greater Syria."
+His killers issued a communique in which they referred to themselves as the Fighters for the Unity and Liberty of Greater Syria.
 They said that they killed Gemayel because he was "one of those who unceasingly spouted their venom against Syria and against Hezbollah, shamelessly and without any trepidation".
 Those allegations could point the fingers at the Syrian Social Nationalist Party that has a long history of political assassinations in Lebanon.

-A report by Kuwaiti daily Al-Seyassah alleged that an editor from the state-run Syrian Arab News Agency contacted a Lebanese pro-Syrian newspaper 55 minutes prior to the assassination to inquire about the murder.
+A report by Kuwaiti newspaper Al-Seyassah alleged that an editor from the state-run Syrian Arab News Agency contacted a Lebanese pro-Syrian newspaper 55 minutes prior to the assassination to inquire about the murder.
 The story claims the SANA reporter called back 10 minutes later to apologize for the original call.
 Al Seyassah further states it did not name the Lebanese newspaper to protect its identity.

 Lebanese law requires the dissolution of the government if one third of the 24-member Cabinet resign or become unavailable.
 It has been speculated that Gemayel's assassination was an attempt by pro-Syrian groups to reach the required third, and so force the current Government from power.
 With the recent resignation of six Hezbollah MPs from the Cabinet, added to Gemayel's death, the resignation or death of only two more ministers would topple the government.
 Others from the close circle of Pierre Gemayel would speculate that his fast political ascension had bothered many local powers mainly Syria's regime allies.

 Others have, however, put forward many conspiracy theories regarding the murder such as a possible false flag operation.
 Many have questioned Syria's interest in targeting the Christian society as that could have the effect of destabilising a rival Christian party, namely Michel Aoun's Free Patriotic Movement which, together with Hassan Nasrallah's Shia Group Hezbollah, forms the largest parliamentary pro-Syrian block.
 However the pro-Syrian coalition managed to establish a sit-in, later growing into a protest camp, in the martyr's square downtown Beirut, to insist on their demands.

 Despite these claims, the unidentified perpetrators are still at large and the investigation on the attack has been inconclusive.

 Funeral

 A funeral ceremony for him was held on Martyrs' Square on 23 November 2006 with the participation of hundreds of thousands of supporters of the 14 March Alliance, and turned to be a political character.
+In Martyrs' Square, 800,000 men, women, and children gathered, waving Lebanese flags in red, white, and green, alongside posters of Pierre Gemayel.
 His body was buried in his hometown Bikfaya after Patriarch Nasrallah Sfeir performed the rites in Beirut.